 1. “Design is a funny word.
 Some people think design means how it looks.
 But of course, if you dig deeper, it’s really how it works.
 The design of the Mac wasn’t what it looked like, although that was part of it.
 Primarily, it was how it worked.
 To design something really well, you have to get it.
 You have to really grok [understand intuitively] what it’s all about.
 It takes a passionate commitment to really thoroughly understand something, chew it up, not just quickly swallow it.
 Most people don’t take the time to do that.”

 Lesson: Giving a good presentation—a truly good presentation—takes time and effort.
-You must understand the material thoroughly; you must understand how it relates to your audience; you must understand what is most important and why.
+You must understand the material, how it relates to your audience and what is most important and why.
 And then you have to design the presentation—with or without slides—so that it hangs together and conveys the message with impact.

 2. “This is what customers pay us for—to sweat all these details so it’s easy and pleasant for them to use our computers.
 We’re supposed to be really good at this.”